NieneB/InternshipReport/index.md

 * Time bar – temporal dimension.
 * Filters – selecting information, filter.
 Thematic dimension.

 For making the map, web map software is needed to create a map in the browser.
 Here some possible web map frameworks will be discussed as a foundation for further decisions made in the methodology.
-Widely known map frameworks are OpenLayers, MapFish and Leaflet.(Steiniger & Hunter, 2013)
+Widely known map frameworks are OpenLayers, MapFish and Leaflet.
+(Steiniger & Hunter, 2013)

 OpenLayers is a library for WMS (tiled layers) and WFS (vector layers).
 It implements a JavaScript API for visualization of spatial data in the web browser.
 Without a server-side component.
 (Steiniger & Hunter, 2013) (http://openlayers.org/)

 MapFish, is an open source web mapping framework for building rich web-mapping applications.
 MapFish provides specific tools for creating web services that allows querying and editing geographic objects.
 (Steiniger & Hunter, 2013)  (http://mapfish.org/)

 Leaflet is a web-map service WMS, that returns geo-referenced rasterized maps or tiles.
 In this context a map is considered a two-dimensional visualization of features in the common formats jpeg or tiff.
 Leaflet is open-source JavaScript library for interactive maps. (http://leafletjs.org)

 ### Interactive geospatial visualization
 Interactivity is one of the key aspects of web-based geo visualization.
 A map is nowadays seen as an interactive interface.
 Interactivity lets the user explore the geo-data and be in control and not depended on the cartographer.
 Interaction empowers the viewer/user to modify the data display.
 (Dibiase et al., 1992; Nöllenburg, 2007; Ogao & Kraak, 2002)The full potential of interaction in geo visualization lies in linking multiple views of the same data on the screen.
-Interactive visualization gives the control of the animation to the user, they engage in sorting, highlighting, filtering and transforming,the level of detail displayed and the speed can be determined.
+Interactive visualization gives the control of the animation to the user, they engage in sorting, highlighting, filtering and transforming, the level of detail displayed and the speed can be determined.
 So information is less likely to be missed.
 Also called, guided discovery.

 Two main interactive visualization techniques are introduced by Buja et al. from Nöllenburg (2007).